 As part of our Integrity Policy, each Help a Child staff member, partner organization, consultant, visitor or any other person representing Help a Child, needs to sign our Code of Conduct, declaring that they will actively participate in building and maintaining a safe environment for children and their vulnerable families.

-Child Protection tools
+Child Protection guidelines and tools

 Risks and support mapping toolsheet

 This is a tool to gain insight in and document critical child protection issues and priorities in a community.
 The goals of the session is to identify and prioritise child protection issues in the community.
 To identify particular groups of children that are more vulnerable than others to abuse, exploitation ...

 Child protection assessment toolsheet

 This child protection assessment consists of several tools for data gathering and analyses.
 It will give local NGO’s and governments insights in child protection issues, causes and systems in a targeted community and its wider context.
 It enables them to design programmes to address child protection issues with appropriate ...

 This is a self-audit tool to assess how well you are integrating child safeguarding measures across your organisation.
 Audience: All staff members (from all organizational levels), including senior executives, programme managers and officers, drivers and cleaners.

 Child protection staff training toolsheet

 This is a 3-4 hours’ staff training on child safeguarding for organisations working with children, families and/or communities.
 This training can be used either as a first-time training or a refresher course.
 Regular (annual or biennial) training on the subject helps your staff to stay focused on your child ...